kmalgaber/tasker/README.md

 The project uses [Keycloak](#keycloak) as an *authorization server*, therefore, the *resource server* (the Laravel application) will not store user credentials nor issue any kind of authorization token.
 You need to send a bearer token issued by the authorization server in the `Authorization` header of requests to the resource server.
-To obtain the token you can use [Authorization Code with PKCE](https://datatracker.ietf.org/doc/html/rfc7636) flow for the client ID `web`.
+To obtain the token you can use [Authorization Code with PKCE](https://datatracker.ietf.org/doc/html/rfc7636) with `client_id:web`.
 OpenID Connect Discovery document can be found at `https://tasker.test/auth/realms/sso/.well-known/openid-configuration`

 ---